tgowan/interactive_map/README.md

 # interactive_map
 Develop an interactive map with leaflet and Shiny

-Thanks to https://github.com/hansenjohnson for sharing code
+Thanks to [Hansen Johnson](https://github.com/hansenjohnson) for sharing code